ices-tools-dev/echoSMs/docs/developing.md

     uv run pre-commit run --all-files

+The pre-commit checks are configured in the `.pre-commit-config.yaml` file and the `pyproject.toml` file for the `ruff` checks.

 ### Style

 Contributions of code should follow standardised or community-agreed styles and be provided in (or added to) a structure suitable for packaging and uploading to package libraries.
 For Python this includes `pip` and/or `conda`, for R this would be `CRAN`, for Matlab this would be a toolbox on the MATLAB File Exchange, etc.